lijqhs/bonjour/content/posts/assimil/assimil-79-subjunctive-mood.md

 - *Elle s’en veut terriblement.* ("She’s terribly hard on herself.")
 - *Est-ce que tu m’en veux ?* ("Are you mad at me?")

 ---

+## Grammar Breakdown

+**"Il suffit de le regarder droit dans les yeux et lui dire, gentiment mais fermement."**

+1. "Il suffit de" - This is an impersonal expression meaning "It is enough to" or "One only needs to".
+   - "Il" is the impersonal subject pronoun
+   - "suffit" is the 3rd person singular present tense of the verb "suffire" (to be enough)
+   - "de" introduces the infinitive that follows

+2. "le regarder" - This is an infinitive verb phrase.
+   - "le" is a *direct object pronoun* (him/it)
+   - "regarder" is the infinitive form of the verb "to look at"

+3. "droit dans les yeux" - This is an adverbial phrase.
+   - "droit" is an adverb meaning "straight"
+   - "dans" is a preposition meaning "in"
+   - "les yeux" is a plural noun meaning "the eyes"

+4. "et" - This is a coordinating conjunction meaning "and"

+5. "lui dire" - Another infinitive verb phrase.
+   - "lui" is an *indirect object pronoun* meaning "to him/her"
+   - "dire" is the infinitive form of the verb "to say"

+6. "gentiment mais fermement" - This is an adverbial phrase modifying "dire".
+   - "gentiment" is an adverb meaning "kindly"
+   - "mais" is a coordinating conjunction meaning "but"
+   - "fermement" is an adverb meaning "firmly"

+The entire sentence is a complex infinitive construction that could be translated as:
+"It is enough to look him/her straight in the eyes and tell him/her, kindly but firmly"

+---